Takeuchi-Schneider equivalence and calculi for homogeneous spaces of Hopf algebroids: Hopf-Galois extensions, Hopf algebroids, and Hopf-Galois comodules

 A \textit{braided commutative algebra} in ${}_H\mathcal{YD}^H$ is a $\Bbbk$-algebra $(A,m,\eta)$ such that $A$ is an object and $m\colon A\otimes A\to A$ and $\eta\colon\Bbbk\to A$ are morphisms in ${}_H\mathcal{YD}^H$, and such that $m\circ\sigma^\mathcal{YD}_{A,A}=m$.

-For every braided commutative algebra $A$ in ${}_H\mathcal{YD}^H$ we obtain a (right) Hopf algebroid $\mathcal{H}:=A\#H$ over $A$, the \textit{scalar extension Hopf algebroid} \cite[Thm.~4.1]{BrzMil:BBAD}.
-We only add here the observation how to explicitly obtain the translation map \eqref{toujours} that defines right Hopf algebroids.
-As a $\Bbbk$-algebra, $\mathcal{H}$ is the smash product algebra $A\#H$, that is, the $\Bbbk$-vector space $A\otimes H$ (one usually writes $a\#h$ instead of $a\otimes h$ in this case) endowed with the product
+For every braided commutative algebra $A$ in ${}_H\mathcal{YD}^H$ we obtain a (full) Hopf algebroid $\mathcal{H}:=A\#H$ over $A$, the \textit{scalar extension Hopf algebroid} \cite[Thm.~4.1]{BrzMil:BBAD}.
+As such, it is automatically a right Hopf algebroid, and from the (full) antipode formula given in {\em loc.~cit.} one could deduce the explicit form of the translation map as in \eqref{toujours} by deploying \cite[Prop.~4.2 \& Ex.~4.14]{BoeSzl:HAWBAAIAD}, but it is technically simpler to just give a candidate and then prove that it does the job, see below.
+As a $\Bbbk$-algebra, $\mathcal{H}$ is the smash product algebra $A\#H$, that is, the $\Bbbk$-module $A\otimes H$ (one usually writes $a\#h$ instead of $a\otimes h$ in this case) endowed with the product

 and unit $1\# 1$.
 Source and target $s,t \colon A \to \mathcal{H}$ of are defined by

 while the comultiplication $\Delta\colon\mathcal{H}\to\mathcal{H}\otimes_A\mathcal{H}$ and counit $\varepsilon\colon\mathcal{H}\to A$ are given as